clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autoproxy.rst

 Corporate and private networks can be very complex, needing to restrict and control network connections for security reasons.
-The typical side effects are limited or blocked connectivity and requiring manual configuration of proxies to perform the most mundane tasks such as cloning a repo or checking for updates.
+The typical side effects are limited or blocked connectivity, and require manual configuration of proxies to perform the most mundane tasks, such as cloning a repo or checking for updates.
 With |CL|, all of the work is done behind the scenes to effortlessly use your network and have connections “just work”.

-This feature removes massive complications in network connectivity due to proxy issues.
-You can automate tasks like unit testing without worrying about the proxy not being set and you can remove unset proxies from the equation when dealing with network unavailability across systems.
+This feature removes severe complications with network connectivity due to proxy issues.
+You can automate tasks, such as unit testing, without worrying about the proxy not being set, and you can remove unset proxies from the equation when dealing with network unavailability across systems.

 How it works
 ************

-We designed Autoproxy around tools provided by most Linux distributions with a few minor additions and modifications.
-We leveraged the DHCP and network information provided from systemd and created a PAC-discovery daemon.
+We designed Autoproxy around tools provided by most Linux\* distributions with a few minor additions and modifications.
+We leveraged the DHCP and network information obtained from systemd and created a PAC-discovery daemon.
 The daemon uses the information to resolve a URL for a PAC file.
 The daemon then passes the URL into PACrunner\*.
 PACrunner downloads the PAC file and uses the newly implemented Duktape\* engine to